Quick Start Guide - Using Remote Tools with Splashtop

 To access Splashtop’s capabilities, your organization must be on one of the following plans.

-If you are interested in a plan upgrade to access Splashtop, please contact your Automox Account Manager, or reach out to expansion-sales@automox.com.
+If you are interested in a plan upgrade, please contact your Automox Account Manager, or reach out to expansion-sales@automox.com.

 Role-Based Permissions